Movies-By-the-Sea/mbts-backend/endpoints.md

 This route will get results for all the analytics and general info of the IG account of MBtS

 ### Get general info
-This will return the basic info of the IG page such as the category, followers and following counts, etc.
+This will return the basic info of the IG page such as the category, followers and following counts, etc. **ACCESS LEVEL : 4**
 ```
-GET /instagram&uid={access-token-uid}
+GET /instagram
+    &auth_id={auth-id-token}&uid={access-token-uid}
 ```
 JSON Response: